 - Trusted accounts have a transaction over 90 days old without any chargebacks associated with the Steam account.
 It is important to note that a Trusted account may still be hijacked or ‘baked’ with a low value purchase to appear legitimate.
 This status should not be the sole determining factor to accept or reject a purchase.

 - A Locked account cannot make purchases in Steam because of fraud, chargeback, a hijack, or a violation of the Steam Terms of Service.
 This status is not always permanent, especially in the case of hijacking or accidental chargebacks by banks.

 - Catching fraudulent transactions before they can impact the economy is important.

 - Steam catches most fraudulent transactions within 48 hours of the initial purchase.
 Call the GetReport() API at least once each day to reconcile changes to transactions according to their updated status.

-- You should prevent trading or gifting of the items for at least 72 hours.
+- You should prevent trading or gifting of the newly purchased items for at least 72 hours from the time of purchase.
 This will not impact the majority of your players since most players will use funds and items purchased for themselves while fraudsters must move their fraudulent goods to profit.

 - When purchases are refunded, an automatic ‘claw-back’ system removing the funds and items purchased on the fraudulent account deters further behavior.
 Combined with the detection time and trade restriction, the fraudster will not have profited from the fraudulent account.